 Remote Internet Experiments

-Remote laboratory includes real physics experiments that can be controlled by your web browser.
-Our remote experiments can be used absolutely free and without any registration.
-You can always download the measured data to your computer for next processing and analysis.
+Remote Lab includes real physics experiments that can be controlled from your web browser.
+Our remote experiments can be used absolutely free of charge and without any registration.
+You can always download the measured data to your computer for further processing and analysis.

 Remote-LAB GymKT

-On these pages we will present each remote (Internet controlled) experiments that created at our school.
+We will present each remote (internet controlled) experiments created in our school on these pages.
 You can watch these experiments through the Internet, but also directly measure the real data.
-Remote experiments can be used as an experiment in multimedia-supported frontal teaching, but mainly thanks to their 24-hour availability of an experimental homework for students.
-They also find their unquestionable use in so-called distance learning.
+Remote experiments can be used as an experiment in multimedia-supported frontal teaching, but mainly thanks to their 24-hour availability as an experimental homework for students.
+They also find their unquestionable use in the so-called distance learning.

 AVAILABILITY

-Free access to the laboratory (anytime, anywhere), the experimenter does not need any physical utilities, the experiment can be repeated several times.
+Free access to the laboratory (anytime, anywhere), the experimenter does not need any physical tools, the experiment can be repeated several times.

 SAFETY

-There is no risk of injury when working with dangerous substances, even though users are working with real-time measuring devices.
+There is no risk of injury when working with hazardous materials, even though users are working with real-time instrumentation.

 MODERN CONCEPT

-Increased student interest, time saving for teachers, fast graphical processing of measured values, measured data are real.
+Increased student interest, time savings for teachers, fast graphical processing of readings, readings are real.

 Our remote experiments

-Our aim is to present experiments that are quite common in teaching or preparation for the high quality design is otherwise too time consuming.
+Our goal is to present experiments that are not quite common in the classroom or the preparation of which is otherwise too time consuming for a high quality design.

 The task is focused on measuring the resistance of platinum sensor and thermistor at different temperatures and comparing their temperature dependence on electrical resistance.